mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 ### Step 2: Obtaining OpenAI API Keys

 We will use the OpenAI API to generate a text response.
-* Go to [OpenAI Developer Platform API Keys Page](ttps://platform.openai.com/api-keys) and Log in/ Sign up with your student account.
+* Go to OpenAI Developer Platform API Keys Page: https://platform.openai.com/api-keys and Log in/ Sign up with your student account.

 * Now click on "Create new secret key" and give your key a name of your choice.
 Create secret key and copy this key to a notepad/ text document to your computer.
 We will use this API key in the python script of the voice assistant.